getodk/docs/docs/central-api-accounts-and-users.rst

 **GET /v1/users/{actorId}**

-Typically, you supply the integer ID to get information about the user associated with that id.
+.. raw:: html

-It is also possible to supply the text ``current``\  instead of an integer ID; please see the following endpoint for documentation about this.
+  <p>Typically, you supply the integer ID to get information about the user associated with that id.</p><p>It is also possible to supply the text <code>current</code> instead of an integer ID; please see the following endpoint for documentation about this.</p>

 .. dropdown:: Request